tensorflow/docs/site/en/install/pip.md

 Please make sure it is activated for the rest of the installation.

-### 3. GPU setup
+### 4. GPU setup

-You can skip this section if you only run TensorFlow on the CPU.
+You can skip this section if you only run TensorFlow on CPU.

-First, you need to install the
+First install the
 [NVIDIA GPU driver](https://www.nvidia.com/Download/index.aspx){:.external}
 if you have not.
 You can use the following command to verify it is installed.